wochatme/PuttyGPT/askrob/build.md

-# The Guide About Building PuttyGPT From Source Code
+# The Guide to Build PuttyGPT From Source Code

 This document describes the step by step details about how to build PuttyGPT from the source code.